nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_delivery-issues.md

 Some key information:

-- Subscribers cannot make complaints before the redelivery window.
+- Subscribers cannot make complaints before the redelivery window on the same day.
 They can inside or after the redelivery window.
 - Subscriber's cannot make complaints during vacation days.

 ### Record a complaint